ggreen/spring-modern-data-architecture/README.md

 ### GemFire - Build Dependency

 -Note: This repository uses Tanzu GemFire
--GemFire for Redis is free to use for local development.
+-GemFire is free to use for local development.
 -
 -In order to build, please follow the instruction [here]((https://docs.vmware.com/en/VMware-GemFire/10.0/gf/getting_started-installation-obtain_gemfire_maven.html)) to setup your credentials in your .m2/settings.xml file to access the
 -dependencies in the [GemFire maven repository](https://docs.vmware.com/en/VMware-GemFire/10.0/gf/getting_started-installation-obtain_gemfire_maven.html).